Scouts Canada

-Scouts Canada is a Canadian Scouting association providing programs for young people, between the ages of 5 to 26, with the stated aim "to help develop well rounded youth, better prepared for success in the world".
-Scouts Canada, in affiliation with the French-language Association des Scouts du Canada, is a member of the World Organization of the Scout Movement (WOSM).
-In 2019-20 youth membership stood at 53,259, an 18% decline from 64,693 in 2014-15.
-Over the same period, volunteer numbers also declined 18%, from 20,717 in 2015 to 16,885 in 2020.
-Scouts Canada has declined significantly in size since its peak: youth membership is down 82% from 288,084 in 1965 and volunteer numbers are down 50% from 33,524 in 1965.
+Scouts Canada is a Canadian Scouting association that provides programs for young people ages 5 to 26.
+It aims "to help develop well-rounded youth, better prepared for success in the world."
+Scouts Canada, in affiliation with the French-language Association des Scouts du Canada, is a member of the World Organization of the Scout Movement.

+In 2022-2023, there were 41,733 youth members and 12,960 volunteers in Scouts Canada.
+The association has declined significantly in size since its peak in 1965: youth membership is down 85% from 288,084, and volunteers are down 61% from 33,524.

 Values

-Scouts Canada states a commitment to the Scouting Method approach, which emphasizes the following elements: